top of page

 Recall GP‑5 Presets

-All GP-5 MIDI Functions are found in the Morningstar Editor
+All GP-5 MIDI Functions Are Found in the Morningstar Editor

 The Morningstar MIDI Dictionary contains all the MIDI messages you need to control the Valeton GP-5.
-This includes patch/bank scrolling, individual effect block control, tuner access and more.
+This includes patch/bank scrolling, individual effect block control, tuner access, and more.

-With this, you never need refer to the GP-5 MIDI chart.
+With this, you never need to refer to the GP-5 MIDI chart.
 Simply select the function you want to control from a dropdown list.

 Valeton GP-5 MIDI Messages